mathjax/MathJax/docs/source/jsMath.rst

 in the browser by a user viewing your web pages.
 If you are using jsMath with its ``tex2math`` preprocessor, then switching to MathJax should be easy, and is simply a matter of configuring MathJax appropriately.
-See the section on :ref:`Configuring MathJax
+See the section on :ref:`Loading and Configuring MathJax
-<configuration>` for details about loading and configuring MathJax.
+<loading>` for details.

 On the other hand, if you are using jsMath's ``<span class="math">...</span>`` and ``<div class="math">...</div>`` tags to